Shintaro-Miyazaki/critical-webcoding-p5js/README.md

 ) directed by [Yann Martins](https://github.com/Yyyyaaaannnnoooo) and me in Autumn/Winter 2018 as a preparation for upcoming courses.

-To test the project download the project and open index.html files inside the folders with a browser.
+To test the project download the repository and open the index.html files inside the folders with a browser.